internetarchive/liveweb/docs/config.rst

 variable.
 This enviroment variable is set at the startup of the application based on this config setting.

-If unspecified, the system default behavior is used.
+If unspecified, the DNS timeout is decided by the system default behavior.

 See `resolv.conf man page`_ for more details.